Love the Mata Hari TV Series? Watch it Anytime with this HackLast Updated by John Bennet on June 27, 2019

 There are some historical figures that continue to captivate us no matter how far away from their time we get.
 One of these is Mata Hari, born Margaret McLeod, the legendary dancer who had passionate love affairs and ultimately became a spy in World War I for Germany.

 Russian audiences found themselves under Mata Hari’s spell again when the titular television series, a joint work of Russian and Portuguese companies, debuted in 2017.
-With Vahina Giocante in the lead role, Russians gobbled up the 12-episode first seasons that debuted on Channel One in Russia and Inter in the Ukraine and are anxious for more in the years to come.

 In fact, there are only two ways to watch Mata Hari legally.
 One involves using US-based Amazon Prime, the other way, using a virtual private network (VPN), will allow you to watch Mata Hari as well as literally any other streaming TV program in the world for a low monthly cost.